Emerging nanomaterials for immune modulation

 Recent advances in materials science and nanotechnology have offered many further opportunities for immunotherapy.
 A variety of nanomaterials including lipid, polymer, silicon, gold, iron oxide nanoparticles and different forms of cell-derived extracellular vesicles have been engineered to elicit potent immune responses and achieve controllable immune modulation.
 This field is in its infancy and much work remains, with nanomaterials holding significant potential to advance both fundamental and applied immunology.

-This special issue aims at better understanding the role and use of nanomaterials for immune modulation and will comprise a selection of original research papers and reviews focusing on emerging immunomodulatory nanomaterials.
+This collection aims at better understanding the role and use of nanomaterials for immune modulation and will comprise a selection of original research papers and reviews focusing on emerging immunomodulatory nanomaterials.

-The potential subjects include, but are not limited to:
+The subjects include, but are not limited to:

 - Nanomaterials in immune modulation

 - Nanomaterials in vaccine design including adjuvants or for antigen delivery